arasgungore/CMPE160-projects/CommunicationSimulation/README.md

 ## Instructions

-- Most of the calculations must be in the Customer, Operator, and Bill classes and in their methods.
+- Most of the calculations must be in the Customer, Operator, and Bill classes and their methods.
-- For the talking charge, charge must be the amount of minutes times the operator’s talking charge per minute.
-If the Customer’s age is below age 18 ( is excluded) or higher than 65 (65 is excluded), than the operator applies a discount with the corresponding discount rate that given.
+- For the talking charge, the charge must be the number of minutes times the operator’s talking charge per minute.
+If the Customer’s age is below age 18 (18 is excluded) or higher than 65 (65 is excluded), then the operator applies a discount with the corresponding discount rate that is given.
-- For messaging, cost must be the quantity of the messages times the operator’s message cost per message.
-If the 2 customers are using the same operator, then the operator applies a discount with the corresponding discount rate that operator has.
+- For messaging, the cost must be the quantity of the messages times the operator’s message cost per message.
+If the 2 customers are using the same operator, then the operator applies a discount with the corresponding discount rate that the operator has.
-- For internet usage, calculations are straight forward, amount of MBs * the network cost per MB.
+- For internet usage, calculations are straightforward, amount of MBs * the network cost per MB.
 - Before the actions, you should check the limit of the bill, if someone would exceed the limit after the actions, then no actions must occur.
 - We assume that every customer has enough money to pay their bill for the desired amount.
-- ID of the Customers, Operators, and Bills should start from 0.
+- The ID of the Customers, Operators, and Bills should start from 0.
 - You can declare extra fields or extra methods.
-But the given ones in this document must exist in your program and their parameters and names must be the same with the ones that given.
+But the given ones in this document must exist in your program and their parameters and names must be the same as the ones that are given.